 The results of the PFTs are affected by the effort of the patient.
-PFTs do not provide a specific diagnosis, but together with the history, physical exam, and laboratory data help clinicians reach a diagnosis.
+PFTs do not provide a specific diagnosis; the results should be combined with relevant history, physical exam, and laboratory data to help reach a diagnosis.
 PFTs also allow physicians to quantify the severity of the pulmonary disease, follow it up over time, and assess its response to treatment.

-Vital capacity (VC) is the volume of gas expelled from full inspiration to residual volume.
-The FVC is similar, but the patient is exhaling at maximal speed and effort.
+ERV is the volume of gas maximally exhaled after end-inspiratory tidal breathing.
+RV is the volume of gas in the airways after a maximal exhalation.
+VC is the volume of gas expelled from full inspiration to residual volume.
+The FVC is similar, but the patient exhales at maximal speed and effort.

 Diffusion studies the diffusion of gases across the alveolar-capillary membranes.
 Its measurement uses carbon monoxide (CO) to calculate the pulmonary diffusion capacity.
 The most common method is the standard single-breath D. It is measured in milliliters per minute per mm Hg.

-The factors affecting the D are volume and distribution of ventilation, mixing and diffusion, the composition of the gas, characteristics of the alveolar membrane and lung parenchyma, the volume of alveolar capillary plasma, concentration and binding properties of hemoglobin and gas tensions in blood entering the alveolar capillaries.
+The factors affecting the D are volume and distribution of ventilation, mixing and diffusion, the composition of the gas, characteristics of the alveolar membrane and lung parenchyma, the volume of alveolar capillary plasma, concentration and binding properties of hemoglobin, and gas tensions in blood entering the alveolar capillaries.
 A detailed list of factors affecting DLCO is listed in Table 3.

 The DLCO is interpreted in conjunction with spirometry and lung volumes.
 Table 3 shows the severity classification for DLCO.
-For example, high DLCO is associated with asthma, obesity and intrapulmonary hemorrhage.
-Normal spirometry and lung volumes with low DLCO can be present in pulmonary vascular diseases, early ILD or emphysema.
+For example, high DLCO is associated with asthma, obesity, and intrapulmonary hemorrhage.
+Normal spirometry and lung volumes with low DLCO can be present in pulmonary vascular diseases, early ILD, or emphysema.
 An obstructive ventilatory defect with low DLCO suggests emphysema or lymphangiomyomatosis.

 Respiratory Muscle Pressures

-MIP and MEP are measured three times, maximal value is reported.
+The respiratory muscle strength is assessed with maximal inspiratory pressure (MIP) and maximal expiratory pressure (MEP).
+The MIP reveals the strength of the diaphragm and other inspiratory muscles, whereas the MEP indicates the strength of the abdominal and other expiratory muscles.
+MIP and MEP are measured three times, and maximal value is reported.
 For adults 18 to 65 years old, MIP should be lower than -90 cmHO in men and -70 cmHO in women.
-In adults older than 65 years old, MIP should be less than -65 cmH2O in men and -45 cmH2O in women.
+In adults older than 65, MIP should be less than -65 cmH2O in men and -45 cmH2O in women.
 MEP should be higher than 140 cmH2O in men and 90 cmH2O in women.
 MEP less than 60 cmH2O predicts a weak cough and difficulty clearing secretions.

 Normal and Critical Findings